gap48/mammogram-spectral-regularization/README.md

 # Mitigating Hallucinations in Mammography: A Spectral-Regularized Attention Framework with Breast-Aware Masked Pretraining

-## Technical Architecture

-This framework addresses challenges in mammography classification through a three-phase approach.
+The paper addresses challenges in mammography classification through a three-phase approach.

 ### Phase 1: Breast-Aware Masked Image Modeling (MIM) Pretraining